baconslammer/baconslammer/README.md

 - 👋 Hi, I’m @baconslammer
-- 👀 I’m interested in ...AI
+- 👀 I’m interested in ...your mom.
-- 🌱 I’m currently learning ...full stack development using TOP and cybersecurity
+- 🌱 I’m currently learning ...
+API
-- 💞️ I’m looking to collaborate on ...open-source projects
 - 📫 How to reach me ...discord baconslammer

 <!---